mkuhnt/fdata/README.md

 ToDo
 - Ensure slicing works without order on dimensions
 - Dimensions with ranges
-- Dimensions with names
-- Stores with names
 - Store information persistently
 - Connector to push / pull information from sources